JonathanWilbur/typescript-project-template/.github/ISSUE_TEMPLATE/1-bug-report.md

 If possible, please provide code that demonstrates the problem, keeping it as simple and free of external dependencies as you can.

+If--and only if--this is a security vulnerability, you may email me directly at jonathan@wilbur.space, rather than publishing the details of the vulnerability.
 -->

 * **Version**: